Baby-Led Weaning Blueberry Muffins

 Instructions

 1. Preheat the oven to 375° F and position the rack in the top half.
-Lightly oil 12 muffin cups and place them in a 12-cup muffin tin.
+Lightly oil a standard 12-cup muffin pan or line each well with paper liners.

-2. In a medium bowl, sift together the flours and mix well with the baking powder, baking soda and salt (if using).
+2. In a medium bowl, sift together the whole wheat, spelt, and almond flours, and whisk in the baking powder, baking soda, and salt (if using).

-4. Add in the dry ingredients and mix (do not beat or over-mix), until dry ingredients are completely incorporated (a few lumps are ok).
+4. Add the wet ingredients to the dry ingredients and mix until completely incorporated (do not overmix; a few lumps are ok).

 7. Bake for 20-25 minutes or until the tops are lightly browned and a toothpick inserted into the center comes out clean.